 The values of friendship, respect, loyalty and love, are presented here in a very powerful way.
 The positive difference these characters make in each other’s lives, by reaching out, even if initially rebuffed, has an almost spiritual quality.

-This trailer, while of low picture resolution, conveys the tone of the film pretty well.
+The following trailer conveys the tone of the film pretty well.

 The Station Agent is available via Neflix and for sale at Amazon.com for the ridiculously low price of $6.99.
 If you haven’t seen it, you probably should.
 If you have, see it again. – Ted Hicks